A unit-level small area model with misclassified covariates: Introduction

-The paper is organized as follows: in Section \ref{sec:01} we briefly review the literature of the measurement error models.
-In Section \ref{sec:02} we illustrate the small area models that account for measurement error in covariates.
-In Section \ref{sec:03} we describe the proposed model; Section \ref{sec:04} is devoted to a simulation study that investigate the performance of the proposed model.
-In Section \ref{sec:05} the model is applied to the Ethiopia DHS data.
-We conclude with a discussion in Section \ref{sec:06}.
+The paper is organized as follows: we start with a brief review of the literature on measurement error models in Section~\ref{sec:01} and focus on this issue in small area context (Section \ref{sec:02}).
+In Section~\ref{sec:03} we describe our proposal; Section~\ref{sec:04} is devoted to a simulation study that investigates the performance of the proposed model.
+In Section~\ref{sec:05} the model is applied to the Ethiopia DHS data.
+We conclude with a discussion in Section~\ref{sec:06}.